Updated May 7, 2024 | Ben Hastil

-On Jobs That Help, about 25% (in 2021; as of 2022: 34%) of the employment opportunities we list include details on the wage or salary that the opportunity offers (either a specific amount or a range).
+On Jobs That Help, about 25% (in 2021; 34% as of 2022 and 46% as of 2023) of the employment opportunities we list include details on the wage or salary that the opportunity offers (either a specific amount or a range).
 Because of compelling research about the benefits of disclosing salary information, and the results of our own analysis of job posts and their performance, both of which are detailed below, we encourage all employers to include salary details on their job posts.

 As noted by Vu Le in his well-known blog on the nonprofit sector, Nonprofit AF, disclosing salary information: